 - Add the chilies, garlic, ginger, and shallots to a food processor and blend until smooth.

 - Place the chicken, lime leaves, galangal, lemongrass, tamarind juice, coconut milk, sugar and salt into a pot over medium heat.
 Continue to simmer for 30 to 40 minutes (15-20 minutes for cubed, boneless chicken) until the chicken is cooked through and the liquid has reduced and thickened.

 - In the mean time, prepare the coconut curry paste.

-- To make the Kerisik (toasted coconut paste) place 1 cup of shredded unsweetened coconut to a saute pan or wok over medium heat.
+- To make the Kerisik (toasted coconut paste) place 1 cup of shredded unsweetened coconut in a sauté pan or wok over medium heat.
 Continue to stir until the coconut reaches a rich dark brown color.
-Place the coconut in a mortar and pestle and grind until it releases its oil and becomes a shiny paste.
-Or you can grind the coconut in a food processor.
+Place the toasted coconut in a mortar and pestle and grind until it releases its oil and becomes a shiny paste.
+Or you can blend the coconut in a food processor.
 Note: To save time, kerisik, which is a staple in Malaysian Cuisine, is also available in Asian specialty stores.

 - Add the coconut paste to the chicken and allow to simmer for another 5 minutes.
 Serve over coconut rice and garnish with traditionally with a hard boiled egg and cucumber slices, or as pictured, with red chili peppers and cilantro.